Moving to Lakefield Township (Saginaw County), Michigan? What to Know About Homes, Schools, Commutes & Lifestyle

 Frequently Asked Questions About Living in Lakefield Township, Michigan

 Yes.
-According to the U.S. Census Bureau, Lakefield Township is classified as a rural township with low population density.
+According to U.S. Census Bureau classifications, it is a civil township with predominantly rural land use.

 Are home prices affordable in Lakefield Township?